onap/ccsdk-features/sdnr/wt/helpserver/provider/src/main/resources/help/sdnr/pnfConfig/README.md

 ## Implementation

 The applications are implemented as OpenDaylight-DLUX web application using the RestConf northbound interface of the SDN controller.
-The key frameworks are: Maven, Angular.js, Bootstrap and UI-Grid.
+The key frameworks are: Typescript, react and material-ui.

 Connections status information are updated automatically due to a web socket for notifications from OpenDaylight to the browser.